JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML AnonymousConceptUnionAxiom

-An OML AnonymousConceptUnionAxiom is an anonymous union of DisjointUnionOfEntityAxioms.
+An OML AnonymousConceptUnionAxiom specifies an anonymous logical union of DisjointUnionOfEntityAxioms in a concept taxonomy tree.
+Although it is semantically anonymous, it is syntactically identified with name whose only purpose is for generating the axiom's namespace UUID.

 {APIs: **Normalized**, **Functional**}